Scheme for Compensation for Detriment caused by Defective Administration

 About the CDDA Scheme

-The Scheme for Compensation for Detriment Caused by Defective Administration (CDDA Scheme) provides a mechanism for government agencies to compensate people who have experienced detriment as a result of defective actions or inaction, in cases where it has been established that there is no legal liability to pay compensation.
+The CDDA Scheme provides a way for government agencies to compensate people who have experienced detriment as a result of defective actions or inaction, in cases where it has been established that there is no legal liability to pay compensation.

-It is generally an avenue of last resort and is used only where there is no other viable avenue to provide redress.
+It is generally an avenue of last resort – this means it is used only where there is no other viable way to provide redress.

 Defective administration is defined as:

-- a specific and unreasonable lapse in complying with existing administrative procedures; or
+- a specific and unreasonable lapse in complying with existing administrative procedures

-- an unreasonable failure to institute appropriate administrative procedures; or
+- an unreasonable failure to institute appropriate administrative procedures

-- an unreasonable failure to give to (or for) an applicant, the proper advice that was within the officer's power and knowledge to give (or reasonably capable of being obtained by the officer to give); or
+- an unreasonable failure to give to (or for) an applicant, the proper advice that was within the officer's power and knowledge to give (or reasonably capable of being obtained by the officer to give)

 - giving advice to (or for) an applicant that was, in all the circumstances, incorrect or ambiguous.